Drug and alcohol support services

 Support from online meetings and support services

-There are online mutual aid meetings as well as the support direct from our services:
+There are online and face to face mutual aid meetings available as well as the support direct from our services:

 Someone can collect your medication for you

-If you need someone to collect your medication on your behalf, complete a Proxy form available from all drug services and pharmacies.
+If you need someone to collect your medication on your behalf, complete a Proxy form available from the drug services and pharmacies.

 Unfortunately, our services are under pressure so please be patient if you have to wait for a medical assessment.